PengFan130/CNO_based_transfer_learning_for_solving_PDEs/readme.md

-# CNO2d with Transfer Learning
+# CNO-based Transfer Learning for Solving PDEs

+This is our code for paper "Convolutional-neural-operator-based transfer learning for solving PDEs".
 This repository is an extension of the original **Conditional Neural Operator (CNO)** implementation (NeurIPS 2023).
 We have integrated a **Transfer Learning** framework to efficiently adapt pre-trained CNO models to new downstream tasks.

 ## 🚀 Key Features: Transfer Learning Strategies